panki989/webCrawl/README.md

 Steps to run the program doctype.py:

+1. Change url according to your choice in line 9.

+Steps to run the program link.py:

-1. Change url name according to your choice in line 9.
+1. Change url name according to your choice in line 16.